BlueBrain/bluebrain.github.com/_projects/Deflect-0.12.md

 * Stream pixels to a remote Server from one or multiple sources
 * Register for receiving events from the Server
+* Receive keyboard, mouse and multi-point touch gestures from the Server
 * Compressed or uncompressed streaming
 * Fast multi-threaded JPEG compression (using libjpeg-turbo)